Allan Staffans: Siberia years

-Viapori sabotage
+Sveaborg sabotage

 After Finland declared independence the Finnish Civil War broke out in January 1918 and Helsinki was soon taken over by the Finnish Red Guards.
-The Viapori fortress in front of Helsinki was still housed by the Russian soldiers and its cannons were seen as a threat against the Finnish White Guards.
+The Sveaborg Fortress in front of Helsinki was still housed by the Russian soldiers and its cannons were seen as a threat against the Finnish White Guards.

 Allan Staffans went to the fortress with some twenty men to dismount the locks of the cannons.
 The work started from the outer bastions and the main fortress followed after.
 The locks weighed hundreds of kilos were dismounted by use of winch hoists, packed into wooden caskets and stored in the warehouses of the batteries.
 The men moved on ice by feet and pulling the equipment on a sledge.
 The work was dangerous due to patrolling red guards, who reached over the cannons for their own use.
 The Russian soldiers were not always willing to accept the disarmament, but the good relationship Staffans had built with the Russian military during his work in Maskin o.
 Bro helped, although time to time the discussions were heated.
 The work was done by 15 March.

 The White Guards got help from the German army which invaded in southern Finland in beginning of April.
-The Russian military handed Viapori over to the Finns on 14 April.
+The Russian military handed Sveaborg over to the Finns on 14 April.

 After the war the newspaper Hufvudstadsbladet published an article, according which Staffans had duped the Russian military personnel by typing himself an attorney letter fooling the fortress organisation up to the highest command.
 The operation was described as a "historic deed".
 As a memory of the event, there is a bust of Staffans in the fortress.